wojdyr/fityk/doc/getstarted.rst

    guess Gaussian

-If you'd like to set the initial parameters manually, change the GUI mode to |mode-add-icon|, click on the plot and drag the mouse to select the position, height and width of a new peak.

-.. |mode-add-icon| image:: img/mode_add_icon.png
-   :alt: Add-Peak Mode
-   :class: icon
+Automatic peak detection works in this case, but if it wouldn't, you may set the initial peak position, height and width manually.
+Either with mouse in the *add-peak mode*, or with a command.

 .. admonition:: CLI

    F += Gaussian(~60000, ~24.6, ~0.2)

+Parameters of an existing function can be changed in the sideber, or by dragging that little square handle attached to each function (you should see a handle at the top of your Gaussian).

 If the peaks/functions are not named explicitely (like in this example), they get automatic names ``%_1``, ``%_2``, etc.